thomastoledo/FleuveJS/README.md

 ```

 ##### Creation
-- of
-- from
+- from: a finite Fleuve from a finite sequence
-- preProcess
+- preProcess: an infinite Fleuve with zero or multiple pre-processing operations
+- infinite: an infinite Fleuve
+- compose: to compose finite and infinite Fleuve creators

 ##### Asynchronous
 - websocket